IELTS Essay # 1196 - Consequence of improved medical care is people are living longer

 Model Answer 5: [Disdvantages outweigh advantages]

-To begin with, one of the advantages of increased life expectancy is that people have more time to pursue their goals and make a positive impact on the world, whether it is through their work, volunteering, or other forms of contribution.
+One of the advantages of increased life expectancy is that people have more time to pursue their goals and make a positive impact on the world, whether it is through their work, volunteering, or other forms of contribution.
 Additionally, increased life expectancy can lead to greater economic productivity as older adults continue to work and contribute to the workforce.

 However, there are many disadvantages to this phenomenon as well.
 One of the main disadvantages of living longer is the burden on the economy.
 As people live longer, there is an increase in the number of people who require medical care and social services, which puts a strain on government budgets.
 The cost of providing healthcare, pension benefits, and other services to an ageing population is considerable, and it can result in reduced funding for other areas such as education, infrastructure, and defence.

 Another significant disadvantage of increased life expectancy is the negative impact on the environment.
 Longer life spans lead to greater consumption of resources and energy, which contribute to environmental problems such as climate change, pollution, and deforestation.
 As people live longer, they consume more resources, produce more waste, and contribute more to greenhouse gas emissions, which can have catastrophic effects on the planet.
-Furthermore, increased life expectancy can also lead to social and cultural problems.
-For example, as the number of elderly people increases, younger generations may face difficulties finding employment or accessing housing due to limited availability.

 To conclude, while it is undoubtedly beneficial that medical care has improved to the point where people can live longer, the negative consequences of this development are significant.
 The burden on the economy, the negative impact on the environment, and the social and cultural problems all demonstrate that the disadvantages of increased life expectancy outweigh the advantages.